top of page

 Of the four macromolecule types, lipids (or "fats") are the one that's not strictly a polymer.
 Lipids do have repeating units called fatty acids.
 But lipids include other elements in addition to those repeating units, so formally they aren't simple polymers.
 Also, they don't tend to be as large as the other three kinds of macromolecules.
 So let's just say that they are "borderline" macromolecules.

 The one commonality of lipids is that they mix poorly with water.
 They are hydrophobic (water-hating) This makes them ideal components of cell membranes: both the membranes that surround the cell and those that are internal to the cell.
 I won't say much more about lipids or cell membranes.
-That's a shame, but neither are key players in our main topic of genome replication.
+That's a shame, but neither are key players in our topic of genome replication.

 Metabolites (small molecules)

-Ion and Water
+Ions and Water

 Finally, there's water.
-Everything in the cell swims in water, which makes up about 70% of the cell by weight.
+Everything in the cell swims in water, which makes up about 70% of the cell by wet weight.
 The water molecules are in constant motion--called Brownian motion.
 It is the motion of all of the water molecules that pushes other cell components--mainly ions, metabolites and macromolecules--around the cell.

 Comments